Table of contents

 There are no shortcuts.

 Just keep immersing yourself in English.
 Follow this advice.
-You’ll start to notice your mistakes, and this is an important step on the journey towards fluency.
+You’ll start to notice your mistakes, and this is an important step on the journey towards fluency in English.